 Because HIIT workouts are so intense, you should only do them three to four times per week.
-We recommend doing the speed exercises on day one, then take a day of rest.
+I recommend doing the speed exercises on day one, then take a day of rest.
 On day three, do the endurance exercises followed by another day of rest.
 And then do the agility exercises on day five.

 You can do the core workout at the end of each HIIT workout.

 These are all exercises that the pros do because they have been proven to be effective.
 If you want to look and perform like them, then you should do them too.